eapearson/kbase-jsonrpcbase/README.md

 This spec was never published, and was superseded by [JSON-RPC 2.0](https://www.jsonrpc.org/specification).

-The reason for the existence of this library is to support projects which are stuck on 1.1.
-One of these projects is [KBase](https://www.kbase.us), which has hundreds of dependencies on JSON-RPC 1.1, and therefore needs this support until (and if) it one day migrates to 2.0 or something else.
+The reason for the existence of this library is to support legacy projects which already use 1.1.
+One of these projects is [KBase](https://www.kbase.us), which has hundreds of dependencies on JSON-RPC 1.1, and therefore needs this support until these usages one day migrates to 2.0 or something else.

-However, this library does not buy into, or can simply ignore, aspects of the 1.1 spec.
+As JSON-RPC 1.1 (working draft) was incomplete, this implementation borrows some from JSON-RPC  2.0.

+### Error Codes

-Error codes were specified as an integer between 0 and 999, but the error codes were never assigned.
+Error codes were specified in 1.1 as an integer between 0 and 999, but the error codes were never assigned.
 So instead we utilize the [error codes from JSON-RPC 2.0](https://www.jsonrpc.org/specification#error_object).

-## TODO

-- support banning of "system." as method prefix
-- support "system.describe" (see [9.
-Services](https://jsonrpc.org/historical/json-rpc-1-1-wd.html#Services))

 ### HTTP

 Since this library is transport agnostic, all implications of HTTP usage are ignored.

-For instance, [RequestHeaders](https://jsonrpc.org/historical/json-rpc-1-1-wd.html#RequestHeaders) are the domain of the application using this library, not the library itself.
+Specifically, "7.1.
+HTTP Status Code Requirements" and  "7.2.
+HTTP Header Requirements" are ignored.
+(See the [working draft document](https://jsonrpc.org/historical/json-rpc-1-1-wd.html).)

 ## Development